What does it take to get a perfect 800 in the GMAT? Only the top 0.02% of GMAT scorers—about 30 people out of 200,000—will pull it off.

 We wanted to find out about the road to the perfect score, and whether it clears your path once you get there.
 We spoke to two perfect-scoring GMAT takers to get their insights, and find out how to replicate their GMAT success.

-For Marty Murray of Infinite Mind Prep, getting a perfect score comes down to changing a person’s conception of what they're capable of.
+For Marty Murray of Target Test Prep, getting a perfect score comes down to changing a person’s conception of what they're capable of.

 How does attitude affect a person’s ability to score 800?